-The structure benefits from a liability hedge with Swedbank AB and Danske Bank A/S to hedge the risk arising from the interest mismatch from the variable interest earned on the assets and the fixed interest payable on the covered bonds.
+The structure benefits from liability hedges with Swedbank AB, Danske Bank A/S, Natixis SA, and Nordea Bank Abp to hedge the risk arising from the interest mismatch from the variable interest earned on the assets and the fixed interest payable on the first and second covered bonds issued under the program.

-To derive the maximum potential rating on the covered bonds under our counterparty criteria, we consider various factors, including whether the counterparty is related to the issuer, the seniority of termination payments, the replacement commitment, and the collateral posting framework.
+To derive the maximum potential rating on the covered bonds under our counterparty criteria, we consider various factors, including whether the counterparty is related to the issuer, whether the exposure to counterparties that are unrelated to the covered bond issuer is concentrated or diversified, the seniority of termination payments, the replacement commitment, and the collateral posting framework.

 In this case, the counterparties are unrelated to the issuer and entitled to termination payments that rank pari passu with payments on the covered bonds.
+Furthermore, we assess the counterparty risk exposure as diversified given that each is hedging a notional amount of no greater than 25% of the total notional amount of derivatives.

-According to the swap documentation, the counterparties have committed to either replacing themselves or procure an eligible guarantee for their obligations under the swap, if the respective ICR and RCR fall below 'A-' in the case of Danske Bank, and the RCR falls below 'A-' in the case of Swedbank.
-Failure to do so within the specified time period is an additional termination event allowing the issuer to terminate the derivative agreement.
-Furthermore, if we lower our rating on a swap counterparty below 'A-', the counterparties have each committed to post collateral sufficient to cover the issuer's exposure to that counterparty, plus certain volatility risks in the swap value.
+According to the swap documentation, the counterparties have committed to either replacing themselves or procure an eligible guarantee for their obligations under the swap, if the respective ICR and RCR fall below 'A-' in the case of Danske Bank, and the RCR falls below 'A-' in the case of Swedbank and Nordea.
+Failure to do so within the specified time is an additional termination event allowing the issuer to terminate the derivative agreement.
+Furthermore, if we lower our rating on these swap counterparties below 'A-', the counterparties have each committed to post collateral sufficient to cover the issuer's exposure to that counterparty, plus certain volatility risks in the swap value.
 We categorize the current collateral-posting framework for the counterparties in the derivative contracts as strong.